nikuehn/MixedModels_Biases/docs/index.md

 The relative sizes of standard devations based on the fit from $\delta S$ are wrongly estimated.

+Below, we plot differences predictions of the spatially correlated site terms between the different models.
+We show differences with respect to the full model.
-Below, we plot differences predictions of the spatially correlated site terms between the full model and the model estimated from point estimates of the site terms.
+As we can see, there are strong differences in the predicted means of the spatially correlated site terms of the full model and the model estmated from site terms.
-We sho

 ```r